plushpluto/kllm/README.md

 - **Attribution**: The license requires that the original copyright notice and permission notice be included in all copies or substantial portions of the software.
 - **Liability**: The software is provided "as is," without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and noninfringement.

-## Documentation

-Comprehensive documentation is available in the `docs` directory.
-You can find detailed instructions on module usage, API references, and integration guidelines.

-## Contributing

-We welcome contributions from the community.
-To contribute, please fork the repository, create a feature branch, and submit a pull request.
-Ensure that your code adheres to the project's coding standards and includes appropriate tests.

 ## License

 KLLM is licensed under the MIT License.
 See the `LICENSE` file for more details.

-## Acknowledgments

-We would like to thank all contributors and the open-source community for their valuable input and support.

----

-Feel free to customize this README file further to suit your specific project requirements.